libui-ng/golang-ui/README.md

 It also requires Go 1.8 or newer.

-It currently aligns to libui's Alpha 4.1, with only a small handful of functions not available.

 # Status

-Package ui is currently **mid-alpha** software.
+Package golang-ui is currently **mid-alpha** software.
 Much of what is currently present runs stabily enough for the examples and perhaps some small programs to work, but the stability is still a work-in-progress, much of what is already there is not feature-complete, some of it will be buggy on certain platforms, and there's a lot of stuff missing.
-The libui README has more information.
+The libui-ng README has more information.

 # Installation

 Once you have the dependencies installed, a simple

 ```
-go get github.com/andlabs/ui/...
+go get github.com/libui-ng/golang-ui/...
 ```

 should suffice.